 Experience the Program!

-Join our Virtual Information Session on February 28
+Join our Information Day on October 27

 University rankings serve to evaluate the quality of research and science at universities as well as the development of the faculty.
 While some rankings develop lists with single ranking positions, other rankings simply group universities into different levels.